LoreBerli/pmmNode/README.md

 # pmmNode

 #About
 A suite made of :

-  An editor for graphical-programming.
+  1.An editor for graphical-programming.
 Processing

-  A nodeJS server
+  2.A nodeJS server.

-  An arduino client
+  3.An arduino client.

+#Screenshots
 ![alt text](Editor/editor.png "Screenshot")